Empowering students

 If your high school doesn’t have a speech program, we are here to help.
 Find out how your school can develop a program that inspires, educates and empowers students to become tomorrow’s leaders.

-A number of South Carolina students found success at the 2024 National Tournament, which was held in Des Moines, Iowa during the third week of June.
+A number of South Carolina students found success at the 2025 National Tournament, which was held in Des Moines, Iowa, during the third week of June.

 Interpretation and Speech

-In main interpretation and speech events, the following students made breaks at the 2024 tournament:
+In main events, the following students made breaks at the 2025 tournament:

-Treesa Abraham (junior, Riverside High School) was a quarterfinalist, placing 15th in the nation in informative speaking.
+Treesa Abraham (senior, Riverside High School) was an octafinalist in informative speaking.